 We now reward completed peer-reviews (all rounds must be completed) with 90 Karma points which can be used as credits towards your own submissions (see Karma Credits - What are they and how to collect them?).
 In addition, you receive karma points at the time of self-assignment, and additional bonus points for nominating other reviewers as well as for excellent reviews.
 Conditions apply, see Karma Description for details.
 Note that assigning yourself as reviewer and not delivering a review will lead to negative karma points.

 The standard turnaround time for reviews is currently 2 weeks, and the general aim is to give constructive feedback to the authors and/or to prevent publication of uninteresting or fatally flawed articles.
 Reviewers will be acknowledged by name if the article is published, but remain anonymous if the article is declined.
+If you are a peer-reviewer, please see What does the peer-review process at JMIR journals look like? for an in-depth overview of the peer-review process.

 - How does the JMIR peer-review form look like?